CSCIX65G/crosscompilation/README.md

     -v swift_runtime_usr_bin:/swift_runtime/usr/bin \
     --env LD_LIBRARY_PATH=/swift_runtime/usr/lib/swift/linux:/swift_runtime/usr/lib/aarch64-linux-gnu:/swift_runtime/lib/aarch64-linux-gnu \

-When running a distro container, in order to have the appropriate shlibs available to swift programs.
+When running a distro container such as busybox, alpine or ubuntu, in order to have the appropriate shlibs available to swift programs.

 Another example which we will explore below is the lldb-server which will mount these same libs so that you can run a debugger remotely on your cross-compiled code.

 Test the echo server as above:

-`test.sh`
+`testEcho.sh`

 Congrats, you have successfully cross-compiled for amd64.
 This docker image can be deployed to any amd64 cloud image (with docker installed) if you like by simply running the commands in the run script.